Garmin Vivoactive HR Review

 These include, but aren't limited to, swimming, skiing, SUP, XC ski, running, indoor rowing, pilates, gymnastics, and golf.
 Finally, this model does keep track of how many flights of stairs you climb a day, though it did miss one flight in our testing process.

 Ranking second in terms of significance, our Health Impact metric accounts for 25% of the overall score for each product.
 We evaluated the accuracy of the heart rate sensor when compared to a chest band, how much motivation the fitness tracker is able to provide you to get up and get active or stick to a diet, and if it had sleep tracking capabilities and a vibration alarm clock.
 The Vivoactive HR did decently well in this set of tests, earning a 7 out of 10.
-The chart below shows how this stacks up against the rest of the wearables in the group.

 This model scored very well in our heart rate test, almost exactly matching the chest strap when measuring a resting heart rate.
 However, it was a little less accurate when measuring an active heart rate in our tests, averaging about 8 bpm off of the chest strap.